peterschindler/peterschindler.github.io/index.md

 print(h2.cell)
 print(h2.positions)
 ```
+For a full list of atomic properties we can set and access refer to [this link](https://wiki.fysik.dtu.dk/ase/ase/atoms.html).
 ### Set GPAW calculator ###
 Now, let's define a calculator using GPAW.
 We are specifying the exchange-correlation functional, *k*-points, the plane wave energy cutoff and a file to safe the calculation results.
 ```python